ykotturi/socialmedia-feedback-workshop/README.md

 ### Thursday, August 22nd 6:00p-8:30p

-On the RSVP form, indicate your preference.
+On the RSVP form, indicate your preference: <a href="http://bit.do/pghworkshop-rsvp">http://bit.do/pghworkshop-rsvp</a>

 **Where:**
 MAC Makerspace